andrewM202/cset/Dictionary.md

 - **Metadata** - Metadata is written in the < head > tag.

-- **Block-level-elements / flow content** - Always drawn on a new line
+- **Block-level-elements / flow content** - Always drawn on a new line / occupy any available width, regardless of content

-- **Inline elements / phrasing content** - Can affect sections of text anywhere in a line
+- **Inline elements / phrasing content** - Can affect sections of text anywhere in a line /  occupy only the width its content requires

 - **Web typography** - refers to the appearance of all the text on your website